-As an employee, there are a few different ways you can receive payment from your employer through Gusto.
+There are a few different ways you can receive payment from your employer through Gusto.
 Use the dropdowns below to learn more about these options.
 Head to this article to learn how to view your paystubs.

-Note: We can only accept transactional bank accounts or prepaid debit cards for employee direct deposit.
+For bank account changes, keep in mind that we'll send funds to the bank account that was on file at the time your employer processed payroll.
+We can only accept transactional bank accounts or prepaid debit cards for employee direct deposit.

 If you're set up for a check payment method, you can change this to direct deposit from your Gusto account.